Northern Highlands Regional High School: Awards, recognition and rankings

-In the latest Niche 2025 rankings that rank the best traditional public high schools in New Jersey, Northern Highlands Regional High School ranks as number 4 best public high school in New Jersey when excluding Magnet public schools and number 14 when taking in consideration New Jerseys public magnet schools.
+In the 2025 Niche rankings that rank the best traditional public high schools in New Jersey, Northern Highlands Regional High School ranks as number 4 best public high school in New Jersey when excluding Magnet public schools and number 14 when taking in consideration New Jerseys public magnet schools.

 During the 1986–87 school year, Northern Highlands Regional High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 In 2009, Maryann Woods-Murphy, a Northern Highlands Regional High School Spanish teacher, was named the New Jersey Teacher of the Year, the highest honor given to a teacher by the state.

 The school was the 3rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 22nd in the state of 328 schools in 2012, after being ranked 6th in 2010 out of 322 schools listed.
 The magazine ranked the school 8th in 2008 out of 316 schools.
 The school was ranked 7th in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school 43rd out of 381 public high schools statewide in its 2011 rankings (a decrease of 29 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (93.2%) and language arts literacy (97.7%) components of the High School Proficiency Assessment (HSPA).

 In Newsweek's 2014 ranking of the country's top high schools, Northern Highlands Regional High School was listed in 59th place, the 9th-highest ranked school in New Jersey.

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 35th in New Jersey and 1,171st nationwide.
 The school was ranked 1174th nationwide, the 39th-highest in New Jersey, in Newsweek magazine's 2010 rankings of America's Best High Schools.
 In Newsweek's May 22, 2007 issue, ranking the country's top high schools, Northern Highlands Regional High School was listed in 766th place, the 16th-highest ranked school in New Jersey.